 - Replace battery

 - Turn on laptop, allow OS to boot

 - Status should now say, “Plugged in and charging”

-If you have tried all of the troubleshooting guides, and your battery is still not operating correctly, you can submit for an exchange or refund by submitting for a Return Merchandise Authorization (RMA) number by clicking the link below:
+If you have tried all of the troubleshooting guides, and your battery is still not operating correctly, you can submit for an exchange or refund by submitting for a Return Merchandise Authorization (RMA) number.